 The easiest way to get the almonds off the tree for the home grower is to tap the branches with a pole.
 Lay a tarp down ahead of time to catch the almonds as they fall to make pick-up easier.

-After gathering the almonds, they must be dried properly, else they can become moldy.
+After gathering the almonds, they must be dried properly, or else they can become moldy.
 Drying requires several steps:

 - Remove the hulls.